msi-ris/Tutorials/rnaseq_cmd.md

 2. Clean reads for low-quality bases and adapter contaminants
 3. Map reads to genome
 4. Count reads within genes
-5. Filter counts for genes with low epxression
+5. Filter counts for genes with low expression
 6. Test for differential expression

 [Return to top](#top)